arthurmv/MP4maker/README.md

 * [Python](https://www.python.org/downloads/windows/) (I recommend [miniCONDA](https://docs.conda.io/projects/miniconda/en/latest/index.html)) and ffpb (`pip install ffpb`).

 ## Using
-Just drag the video file to the script and that's it.\
+Just drag the video file on and that's it.\
 You can create a shorcut on your desktop or [create an option in Windows menu](https://www.sordum.org/7615/easy-context-menu-v1-6/) to access everywhere. ![Menu screenshot](https://raw.githubusercontent.com/arthurmv/MP4maker/main/img/menu.png "Menu screenshot")